-ST-7XE, ST-8XE, ST-9XE, ST-10XE, ST-10XME and ST-2000XM cameras are similar in configuration.
+ST-7E, ST-8E, ST-9E, ST-10E and ST-1001E cameras are similar in configuration.
 The CCD head attaches to the telescope by slipping it into the eyepiece holder or attaching it via t-threads.
-A fifteen-foot cable runs from the head to the host computer's USB port.
+A fifteen-foot cable runs from the head to the host computer's parallel port.
 The camera is powered by a desktop power supply.
 Operation from a car battery is possible using the optional 12V power supply or with a 12V to 110V power inverter.

-Connect the CCD head to the USB port of your computer using the supplied cable and insert the CCD Camera's nosepiece into your telescope's eyepiece holder.
+Connect the CCD head to the parallel port of your computer using the supplied cable and insert the CCD Camera's nosepiece into your telescope's eyepiece holder.
 Fully seat the camera against the end of the draw tube so that once focus has been achieved you can swap out and replace the camera without having to refocus.
 Orient the camera so that the CCD's axes are aligned in Right Ascension and Declination.
 Use Figure 3.1 below showing the back of the optical head as a guide for the preferred orientation.
 Any orientation will work, but it is aggravating trying to center objects when the telescope axes don't line up fairly well with the CCD axes.

 Next, connect the power cable and plug in the desktop power supply.
-A few seconds after you establish a link using CCDOPS software, the red LED on the rear of the camera should glow and the fan should spin indicating that the firmware has been uploaded to the camera and it is ready for operation.
+The red LED on the rear of the camera should glow and the fan should spin indicating power has been applied to the unit.
 We recommend draping the cables over the finderscope, saddle or mount to minimize cable perturbations of the telescope, and guard against the camera falling out of the drawtube to the floor.
-In the alternative, there is a 1⁄4-20 threaded hole on the side plate of the camera used for tripod mounting.
-This is also a convenient place to attach a safety strap to prevent the camera from accidentally falling from the telescope.
 We also recommend using the T-Ring attachments for connecting the camera to the telescope, as the cameras are heavy.